 Lane-Departure Systems and lane-keeping assistance (LKA) are another source of contention among car safety advocates.
 Sensors are meant to keep drivers safer by alerting them of nearby objects.
 But malfunctions can be devastating.
 New technology is intended to avoid accidents, but when it is defective, lawsuits may be filed on behalf of injured plaintiffs.

-Safety advocates are pushing for collision avoidance and automatic braking in all cars to reduce rear-end collisions, though auto defects are hindering these efforts.
+Safety advocates are pushing for automatic braking in all cars to reduce rear-end collisions, though auto defects are hindering these efforts.

 If you or a loved one has suffered an injury due to defective collision avoidance systems, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an auto defect attorney, and he will help you answer critical questions regarding collision avoidance malfunction lawsuits.
+You will speak directly with Mr. Lyon, an auto defect attorney, and he will help you answer critical questions regarding auto braking malfunction lawsuits.